csabahi/csabahi/README.md

-🔥 Passionate about Autonomous Robotics and Embedded Systems 🔭 Currently working on a self-powered, tracking device 🌱 Learning about Controls Theory, Motion Control, Robotics Software
+🔥 Passionate about Autonomous Robotics and Embedded Systems 🔭 Currently working on a self-powered, tracking device 🌱 Learning about Controls Theory, Motion Control, Robotics Software 👾 Main languages: Python, C++, C
+⚡ Fun fact: I've got a passion for Cycling, and I love to improve myself everyday.
 ```

 <hr>